Springe09/Project-3/README.md

 We have all seen recommendation engines at work; shop on Amazon, watch movies on Netflix, surf the web much?
 Recommendation Engines are software that take the data that you input into website and return a recommendation based on your interests.
 The concept is easy; it is vendor upselling in an effort to get you too spend more before you leave there website.

+For example, you are building an adventure character in the world of [Cryptoblades](Cryptoblades.io) and you need a magical sword.
+You input that you need to borrow a +3 broadsword.
+Our Recomendation engine sees that and also recommends from our inventory of good, a magical bow and arrow, some mystical battle armor and maybe a enchanted helmet to finish outfitting your character.
+As these items are "borrowed" you now have a character more advanced than when you first started with building your character, and now better able to handle the upcoming quest to kll the infamous red dragon.
+You rewards are higher and using our 70/30 split, the business revenue is higher.

 We have added a recommendation engine to interepert consumer imports and derive a recommendation export.The KNN Algorithim (K-Nearest Neighbor) is used for classification and looks to assigns new data based on on how close or similiar the data is to the points in the training data.
+With this example  was found during research and is modeled using a CSV file from [Steam](store.steampowered.com) that uses their customer base to and based on their inputs to present similiar games that the customer may want to play.

 # Crowdfunding Demonstration
 Why is crowdfunding important?